canberk94/Penile-Erection-Mechanism/README.md

 # Penile-Erection-Mechanism
 Lumped parameter modeling of penile erection mechanism

-This code simulates the penile erection mechanism through the erection_model m-file.
+This code simulates the penile erection mechanism by directly running the erection_model m-file through a software platform.
-Compliances and resistances of vascular elements (input parameters) are fed to the function below:
+Compliance and resistance values of vascular elements (input parameters) are fed to the function below:

 [ ICP, Vcorp, Vven ] = F (Csa, Csv, Ccav, Ccorp, Cven, Rsys, Rhel, Rcav, R(pv,out), Rout)

 and intracavernosal pressure (ICP), corporeal and penile venule volumes are calculated (Vcorp and Vven, respectively) for the various erection phases of erectile dysfunction patients.
-Description of the input parameters and an example parameter set for a patient are given in the erection_model m-file.
+Description of all input parameters and output variables are given in the m-file.
+An example parameter set for a patient is also can be found in the erection_model m-file.